Our favourite places to stay on this sleepy Cebu island.

 Tip: Store produce in breathable packaging to avoid having them rot on your way home.
 You might consider having them wrapped in newspapers and then storing them in paper bags.

 A luxurious treat to the taste buds, the Baguio Country Club’s raisin bread has always been a crowd favourite.
-It’s especially good when paired with a good cup of coffee or hot chocolate, especially during the rainy season.
-Make sure to bring a loaf home for your loved ones — and yourself.
+It’s especially good when paired with a cup of coffee or hot chocolate, making it a perfect treat any time of year.

 Also read: Where to Eat in Baguio: Top Tips for the Wandering Foodie Heading Up North